Lakers Rumors: LeBron James Skipped Players' Conference Call, Doesn't Believe Finishing NBA Season Will Deter From 'Ability To Continue Inspiring Change'

 The return of the NBA is just around the corner after the league and players agreed to a regular and playoff format, although there still are other details that need to be sorted out.

-All games will take place at Walt Disney World Resort in Orlando, Fla., so the health and safety regulations inside the “bubble” still need to be finalized.
+All games will take place at Walt Disney World Resort in Orlando, Florida, and details of the health and safety regulations inside the “bubble” recently outlined what players will be expected to adhere.

 Additionally, with seemingly the entire NBA world committed to using their voices to ending racial injustice and police brutality, the players need to decide if now is the right time to return to the court or if their sole focus should continue to be on the bigger issues at hand.